-10.2 Overseas development aid
+11.2 Overseas development aid

-10.2.1 Overall aid to hotspot countries
+11.2.1 Overall aid to hotspot countries

-The countries of the Mediterranean Basin Hotspot covered by the update to the ecosystem profile received a net22 total of US\$21 billion (about 15% of global Official Develment Assistance or ODA) in overseas development aid in 2014 from 29 bilateral donors and a number of World Bank, United Nations and Regional development Bank sources.
+The countries of the Mediterranean Basin Hotspot covered by the update to the ecosystem profile received a net29 total of US\$21 billion (about 15% of global Official Develment Assistance or ODA) in overseas development aid in 2014 from 29 bilateral donors and a number of World Bank, United Nations and Regional development Bank sources.
 Two-fifths of this amount went to the middle-east region, to Syria (US\$3.9 billion), Jordan (US\$2.8 billion) and Palestine (US\$2.3 billion).
 Almost as much (US\$8.7 billion) went to the North Africa region, with half of it to Egypt (US\$4.2 billion), and another third to Morocco (US\$2.7 billion).

-Table 10.2 Aid flows (all sectors) to the h notspot sub-regions s in 2014 ((OECD 20 16) Tota i
+Table 11.2 Aid flows (all sectors) to the hotspot sub-regions in 2014 (OECD 2016)